brownt47/Scala/CustomerPurchasing.md

 # scala
 Various Scala and Spark Projects

 Project was to total the combined purchases of each customer.
 Then sort by those totals.
-I added a challenge of finding those with spendatures greater than $5,000
+I added a challenge of finding those with expenditures greater than $5,000

 ```Scala